kallookoo/wp-color-picker-alpha/Readme.md

 ![wpcolorpicker-02](https://cloud.githubusercontent.com/assets/747817/5768335/17eae354-9d10-11e4-95cf-14868124309c.png)
 ![wpcolorpicker-03](https://cloud.githubusercontent.com/assets/747817/5768336/1b6ff956-9d10-11e4-80e1-7bcf3fde8ea8.png)

-## Installation
+## Usage
 Download and copy script inside folder dist in you theme options or plugin.
-For call this script use this code:
+This would be an example to use it:
 ```
 wp_enqueue_style( 'wp-color-picker' );
-wp_enqueue_script( 'wp-color-picker-alpha', $url_to_script, array( 'wp-color-picker' ), $current_version, $in_footer );
+wp_register_script( 'wp-color-picker-alpha', $url_to_script, array( 'wp-color-picker' ), $current_version, $in_footer );
+wp_add_inline_script(
+	'wp-color-picker-alpha',
+	'jQuery( function() { jQuery( ".color-picker" ).wpColorPicker(); } );'
+);
+wp_enqueue_script( 'wp-color-picker-alpha' );
 ```

-## Usage
 Add class `.color-picker` and `data-alpha-enabled="true"` in input.

-> This class is optional but then need to call wpColorPicker yourself to the class you want.
+> On previous versions of the 3.0.0 this script it starts automatically, but I have decided not to do it anymore.

 ###### Optional
  * data-alpha-reset:
   * For set Alpha Channel for disabled transparency after press color palette.

  * data-alpha-custom-width:
-  * By default the input width is 100 on rgba mode
+  * By default the input width is increased so that everything can be seen, with a value of 130 plus the original size.
-  * For disabled default input witdh in mode rgba ( Possible values: "false", "0" )
-  * For change default input width in mode rgba ( change the number you want, "in pixels" )
+  * For change default input width ( change the number you want, "in pixels" )
+  * To disable this feature can also specify the value like "false" or "0".

 * data-alpha-color-type:
- * To set the type of format; hex, rgb, hsl.
+ * To set the type of color format; hex, rgb, hsl.
 Use the current or default color.
    By default is rgb and if is hex change to rgba when the alpha channel is set.
+It also supports rgba and hsla.

 ## License